blousy/Comp-Project-1/README.md

    PDF - for human reference (doctor, specialist, non IT person)

-   Json - for LLM training and retraining purposes to improve the model
+   Json - for LLM training and retraining purposes to improve the model and to pass all the information to another specialized LLM